Mini-class

 3. Reward-Centered KL: Impact on Gradient Unbiasedness

 In LLM RL (such as GRPO, PPO for LLM), a common advantage computation is $A = r - \text{mean}(r)$.
-When KL is used as a reward penalty, whether to include KL in the mean affects gradient unbiasedness.
+When KL is used as reward shaping, whether to include KL in the mean affects gradient unbiasedness.

 Let samples be $x_1, \dots, x_n \overset{iid}{\sim} q_\theta$, denote $g_i = \nabla_\theta \log q_\theta(x_i)$, and use $\mathrm{kl}_i$ for the KL penalty scalar of the $i$-th sample, $\bar{\mathrm{kl}} = \frac{1}{n}\sum_j \mathrm{kl}_j$.